How To Handle An Employee With Two Personal Tax Codes

 What are the common causes of duplicate tax IDs?

-The issue of duplicate tax IDs typically happens for the following main reasons:
+The issue of duplicate tax IDs typically stems from the following main causes:

-- Duplicate ID Card Numbers: Two different individuals share the same ID card number (CMND/CCCD) due to an administrative error or overlapping numbers from different provinces, causing the tax authority to issue them the same TIN.
+- Duplicate CCCD numbers across provinces: Two different individuals share the same CMND/CCCD number due to an issuance error in different provinces, causing the tax system to record a shared TIN or issue one incorrectly.

-- Unauthorized Use: An individual’s or organization’s ID card number is used by someone else to register for a TIN without the owner’s consent.
+- Unauthorized use: An individual’s or organization’s ID card number is used by someone else to register a TIN without the owner’s consent.

 How can I check for my personal tax ID online?